 - Motto: Cult Bar and Restaurant

-- Under Restaurants Wien, find more of my favourite Viennese cuisine eateries;
+- Under Restaurants Wien, find more of my favourite eateries for Viennese cuisine;

-The US trend of Private Dining has added excellent places to the traditional list of quality restaurants in Vienna.
+Where to eat in Vienna and connect with locals in a non-awkward way?
+For more than a decade, the US trend of Private Dining has been adding excellent places to existing quality restaurants in Vienna.
 Guests dine or brunch in the private homes of local Viennese.
 For fellow locals, it’s a great way to have privacy without the mess of cooking at their own places.
 For visitors, it’s a great way to connect with the locals and explore local living first hand.

 - If you combine Vienna cooking classes with private dining you will not only learn to cook Viennese but personally connect with your local host in his/her apartment;

 - For an eclectic experience in a amazingly designed townhouse flat, go see Martin, Thomas and Wolfgang over vintage dining and Viennese cuisine at Mezzanin 7.